drshahizan/special-topic-data-engineering/assignment/data-integration/submission/DataSphere/report.md

 </p>

 ## Setup Storage Account
+Create a new Storage Account name (trcstrgacc) and fill in all the required information.
+Let the setting to default then click review&create, After that, wait until it is finished and display the image below.

 ## Insert sources into blob storage (container)
 After the storage account has been deployed, choose and create a new container named input which we will store all the three datasets.
 In the input container, upload all the  data sources.